DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/3.5 TFT Featherwing/Fitbit API Graph/README.md

 ===============================
 ```

-### Manual Save (Ctrl+S) Serial Output:
+### Manual Save (Ctrl+S): Serial Output
-- Uses API token in settings.toml and automated next refresh token during manual save so you don't have to copy/paste refresh tokens every time into settings.toml
+- During development on file save it will detect the manual intervention and adjust accordingly so you can have faster iterations.
+- This avoids the slow progress of having to generate & input a new token into settings.toml every time you want to iterate during development.
 ```py
 Auto-reload is on.
 Simply save files over USB to run them or enter REPL to disable. code.py output: